 Key Facts

-- OVA is Essential: The single “Mad Wax” OVA episode is not filler; it adapts chapters 78-81 and is the final piece of animated content before the manga continuation.
+manga ‘s finale is widely considered by the fan community to be rushed and unsatisfying, leaving major plot points unresolved.- OVA is Essential: The single “Mad Wax” OVA episode is not filler; it adapts chapters 78-81 and is the final piece of animated content before the

 What Chapter Does the Prison School Anime End On?